USS Rockville: Pacific service

-She would continue patrolling duties until the 6th were she rescued survivors and bodies from kamikaze damaged ships.
-USS LCS-82, Maryland (BB-46), Laffey (DD-724), Morrison (DD-560) and Ingraham (DD-694) were among the ships aided.
+She would continue patrolling duties until the 6th, where she rescued survivors and bodies from kamikaze damaged ships, including USS LCS-82, Maryland, Laffey, Morrison and Ingraham.
 The fact that the rescue ships were not designed to come along other ships became apparent when half of the port stanchions and gun tub supports were ripped off when pulling away from the burning Laffey.
 Due to the damage, 4x4 wood planking was used to shore up the gun platforms until they could be properly tended to by a repair ship.

-PCER-851 left the island chain on 28 June where she docked at Saipan on 4 July before escorting USS Rockwall (APA-230) to Pearl Harbor, arriving on the 19th.
-She underwent repairs at Peral until mid-August when the war ended.
-In total, the vessel earned three battle stars during the conflict.
+PCER-851 left the island chain on 28 June, where she docked at Saipan on 4 July and escorted USS Rockwall to Pearl Harbor, arriving on the 19th.
+The ship underwent repairs at Pearl until mid-August when the war ended.
+In total, she earned three battle stars during the conflict.

 Peacetime Service

 East Coast service

-In mid-October PCER-851 left Peral Harbor for the US East Coast, arriving at Norfolk in late November.
+In mid-October, PCER-851 left Pearl Harbor for the US East Coast, arriving at Norfolk in late November.
 In January 1946 the ship sailed to New London, Connecticut for operations with the Underwater Sound Laboratory.
 She left in March before going to Boston, Massachusetts on March 19.
-On 12 April the ship was decommissioned and entered service as a Naval Reserve training ship to train reserve sailors of the 1st Naval District until 1950.
+On 12 April the ship was decommissioned and entered service as a Naval Reserve training ship to drill reserve sailors of the 1st Naval District until 1950.
 In June 1950 she was placed in reserve as a commissioned ship.
 On 22 November 1950 the PCER was recommissioned and served the rest of the year in New England.

-On 15 October 1951 she was re-designated as EPCER-851, or experimental patrol craft escort rescue, for use out of Washington DC with the Naval Research Laboratory.
+On 15 October 1951, she was re-designated as EPCER-851 (experimental patrol craft escort rescue) for use out of Washington DC with the Naval Research Laboratory.
 At some point with the designation, she was disarmed.
 Her complement would also change to 5 officers, 55 enlisted, and 12 technical/scientific personnel.
 She conducted a variety of experiments with the laboratory, including sonar effectiveness, acoustic surveys, and oceanic mapping.

-On 15 February 1956 the ship was renamed Rockville after small towns in Connecticut and Maryland followed by being fitted with an electronics laboratory and workshop.
+On 15 February 1956 the ship was renamed Rockville after small towns in Connecticut and Maryland, followed by being fitted with an electronics laboratory and workshop.
 The Rockville conducted sonar testing from the Caribbean to Newfoundland until January 1965.
 She was later stationed out of Norfolk to continue her mission with members of the Western Electric Company on board.

-In 1968 the United States Congress passed the Revenue and Expenditure Control Act of 1968 which reduced the US Navy's budget by US$913 million.
+In 1968 the United States Congress passed the Revenue and Expenditure Control Act of 1968, which reduced the US Navy's budget by US$913 million.
 To cut costs, the US Atlantic Fleet placed Rockville and 54 other vessels into reduced operational status.
 In the same year Rockville was ordered inactive, decommissioned and struck from the Navy list on 21 December 1968.